brianssparetime/blog/content/posts/moms-canon-camera/index.md

  - **Zoom lenses**

- My mother had two lenses - the kit 28-80mm zoom, and the longer XX-XXmm zoom.
+ My mother had two lenses - the kit 35-80mm f/4-5.6 zoom, and the longer 80-200mm f/4.5-5.6zoom.
 I've mainly used the shorter lens, and it's nice to have zoom again.
 All my previous film work has been on 50mm or 85mm primes.

  - **Autoloading and winding**